carbon-design-system/carbon-icons-svelte/CONTRIBUTING.md

 ### Developing

-When developing the library, run `yarn test:tdd` to run Jest in watch mode.
+Run `yarn test` when developing the library.

 ### Building

-When building, run `yarn build`.
+Run `yarn prepack` to build the library.

-First, the library is transpiled to JavaScript in the `dist` folder.
+First, the library from `src` is transpiled to JavaScript in the `dist` folder.

 Then, the transpiled code is executed which generates the `lib` folder.